Open-access network: United States

 Open access networks have proven successful in parts of the United States initially as "middle mile" networks and more recently as "last mile" networks, Europe, and Asia.
 However, "last mile" OANs in the United States have begun to attract more interest as rural and suburban communities seek to catalyze economic development.
 One of the best known and most mature OANs is in Västerås, Sweden, a city of about 40,000 homes.
 The Västerås OAN has dozens of providers, and more than a hundred services available to users.
 During the past years a large number of OANs have spread all over Sweden, especially in smaller municipalities (see e.g. Säffle and Hudiksvall).
 In the US, open access networks like municipality owned The Wired Road in Virginia have been able to attract both local and regional service providers quickly.
 This has resulted in the cost of Internet access and telephone service for business users in The Wired Road service area to decline by fifty to seventy percent due to the increased competition between providers.
 This OAN provides open access transport to any service provider that meets minimum technical and financial qualifications, including allowing existing providers to supply enhanced services, however, it does sell services itself and therefore does not compete with private sector providers.
-The Utah Telecommunication Open Infrastructure Agency (UTOPIA) is a consortium of 20 Utah cities deploying and operating an open-acces fiber network in Utah.
+The Utah Telecommunication Open Infrastructure Agency (UTOPIA) is a consortium of 20 Utah cities deploying and operating an open-access fiber network in Utah.